-We are offering 1,000,000 units ("Units"), each consisting of one share of common stock, par value \$0.001 ("Common Stock") of Propanc Biopharma, Inc. (the "Company," "Propanc," "we," "our," or "us"), and one warrant to purchase one share of Common Stock.
-We are offering each Unit at an estimated public offering price at \$4.00-6.00 per Unit.
-Each warrant will have an estimated exercise price equal to \$4.60-6.90 per share (115% of the assumed public offering price of \$4.00-6.00 per Unit), is exercisable immediately and will expire 5 years from the date of issuance.
+We are offering 1,000,000 shares of common stock, par value \$0.001 ("Common Stock") of Propanc Biopharma, Inc. (the "Company," "Propanc," "we," "our," or "us").
+We are offering each share of Common Stock at an estimated public offering price at \$4.00-6.00 per share.

 There is currently a limited public trading market for our Common Stock.
 Our Common Stock is currently quoted on the OTC Pink Marketplace operated by the OTC Markets Group Inc. ("OTC") under the symbol "PPCB."
 In connection with this offering, we have applied to have our Common Stock listed on the Nasdaq Capital Market under the symbol "PPCB."
-No assurance can be given that our listing application will be approved or, if we receive approval, that a trading market will develop, if developed, that it will be sustained, or that the trading prices of our Common Stock on the OTC will be indicative of the prices of our Common Stock were traded on the Nasdaq Capital Market.
+No assurance can be given that our listing application will be approved or, if we receive approval, that a trading market will develop, if developed, that it will be sustained, or that the trading prices of our Common Stock on the OTC will be indicative of the prices of our Common Stock if our Common Stock were traded on the Nasdaq Capital Market.
 If our listing application is not approved by The Nasdaq Stock Market LLC ("Nasdaq"), we will not consummate the offering and will terminate this offering.
 The public offering price per share will be determined at the time of pricing and may be at a discount to the current market price.
 The recent market price used throughout this prospectus may not be indicative of the final offering price.
-We do not intend to list the Units or the Warrants on the Nasdaq or any other national securities exchange or any other trading system.

-On March 27, 2025, the last reported sales price for our Common Stock as quoted on the OTC was \$5.68 per share.
+On April 23, 2025, the last reported sales price for our Common Stock as quoted on the OTC was \$6.46 per share.